Fighting rips through Libyan capital, killing 13 | Law-Order

 Fighting rips through Libyan capital, killing 13

-They included the RADA force, an Interior Ministry spokesperson said.
-Fighters from RADA, one of the most powerful forces in Tripoli, were visible around most central areas on Friday morning, while the main Presidency Council building was empty.
+The parliament-appointed prime minister, Fathi Bashagha, has been unable to move into Tripoli because groups in the capital backing Dbeibah have prevented his entry.
+Over recent weeks, political shifts have pointed to a possible realignment among power brokers and armed factions that could prompt renewed fighting.

-Rival factions fought each other in Tripoli overnight and into Friday, killing 13 people in the Libyan capital's worst clashes for two years during a dangerous political standoff.
+Rival factions fought each other in Tripoli overnight and into Friday, killing 13 people in the Libyan capital's worst clashes for two years as a political standoff festers.

 Fighters exchanged fire in a central district where several government and international agencies, along with diplomatic missions, are based, and clashes spread to the areas of Ain Zara and Asbaa.
 The main sides involved were both affiliated to the Presidency Council, a three-person body acting as transitional head of state.
 They included the RADA force, an Interior Ministry spokesperson said.

-The shooting began efore midnight and lasted for hours.
-By midday, the situation was mostly calm in central Tripoli, where some vehicles were burned out and others pocked with bullet hole.
 But there were many fighters in the city centre and a Reuters journalist heard further exchanges of fire in Tripoli's southern suburbs, where the telecom company said mobile connections were down due to the unrest.
+Flights at Tripoli's main Mitiga airport were stopped for hours, but the authorities there later said they were resuming.

-A security source and a passenger at Tripoli's main Mitiga airport said flights were being rerouted to the airport at Misrata, about two hours drive from the capital.
-Libya has been teetering on the edge of chaos for months after the eastern-based parliament rejected the unity government in Tripoli, which was installed through a U.N.-backed process last year, and appointed a rival administration.
+Libya has been teetering on the edge of chaos for months after the eastern-based parliament rejected Dbeibah's government, which was installed through a U.N.-backed process last year, and appointed a rival administration.
+ARMED FACTIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)